Blog

 Primary Use Case

-Building cross-platform native iOS and Android apps with JavaScript/React.
+Cross-platform native iOS and Android apps with JavaScript

 Target User

-Web developers, startups, and companies looking to unify their mobile and web teams.
+Web developers and teams wanting to unify mobile and web

 Core Strength

-Code reuse between platforms and potentially with React-based web applications.
+Code reuse between platforms and with React web apps

 Limitation

-May require writing custom native modules for complex, hardware-specific features.
+May require custom native modules for hardware-specific features

 Pricing